Celebrate the ancient Celtic festival of Beltane at Thornborough Henge in North Yorkshire

 FREE entry for day visitors

 Entry to day visitors is FREE of charge.
 There is no need to book in advance, just turn up on the day.
-Parking will be provided in a field adjacent to the henge.
+There will be a bucket for donations at the site entrance.

-The event is suitable for people for all ages, and we particularly extend a welcome to anyone attending the event for the first time.
+The event is suitable for people of all ages, and we particularly extend a welcome to anyone attending the event for the first time.